 But a superyacht is also about entertainment and pleasure and in this, the SD90 does not disappoint.

 On the main deck, the SD90 has an intriguing, asymmetric layout.
-A beam-wide sliding door separating main saloon from aft deck folds into a starboard-side enclosed panel space, effectively hiding the doors.
+A beam-wide sliding door separating the main saloon from the aft deck folds into a starboard-side enclosed panel space, effectively hiding the doors.
 On the port side, instead of a solid support pillar, there is a rounded glass corner.
 When the port-side sliding doors are opened, guests in the main saloon get the feeling of being on a terrace rather than an interior.